 Listen to the Story

 I bet, even if blurred, you cannot mistake the golden arches of McDonald’s.
 I asked my cousin what her childhood memory of McDonald’s is?
 It is getting pictured beside the clown, she said.
-For me, it was getting both toys and food in one place.
+For me, it was getting both toys and food at one place.

 Now, all this was thought and done back in the 1950s.
 But how come you, I, our previous and next-generation, are still so familiar with the magic of McDonald’s?